 Monday, August 31, 2009

-A Tale of Two Phone Calls
+82 — A Tale of Two Phone Calls (Zimbabwe: May 1984)

 The rural areas were so hungry for attention that we were welcomed by Christian and non-Christian alike.
 Since the war, when mission stations had often been centers of activity for the “freedom fighters,” there had been little evangelistic ministry.
 A few Methodist schools and Catholic clinics survived, but they were Christian in name only.
 Although it was a totally different setting, people didn’t think any more about the name over the door than when one enters a Methodist, Catholic or Jewish hospital in any city in the US.
-The name over the door only signified the denomination of the founding donors.
+The name over the door only signified the denomination of the founding communities.

 The charitable infrastructure in Wedza was in shambles.
 The source of finance and energy was coming from the ruling ZANU-PF party.
 On the surrounding white-owned farms, the charitable infrastructure was wholly dependent on the benevolence of the white farm-owners.